|

 Memorable Manitobans: Charles Henry Forrester (1856-1923)

 Businessman.
-Born at Seeleys Bay, Ontario on 15 August 1856, he came to Winnipeg and had a piano business on Portage Avenue for several years.
+Born at Seeleys Bay, Ontario on 15 August 1856, he came to Winnipeg and managed the Ontario-based piano business of R. S. Williams and Sons for several years.
 He also owned real estate in the central part of the city.
-In 1910 he announced his candidacy for Mayor of Winnipeg but withdrew before the contest.
+In 1910, he announced his candidacy for Mayor of Winnipeg but withdrew before the contest.
 He was active in Conservative party politics.
 He ran as a Independent candidate for Winnipeg in the 1920 provincial general election but was defeated.
-He and wife Celia had two children: Clare Helen Forrester (1887-?, wife of A. K. Dysart) and Charles Henry Forrester (1894-?).
+He and wife Celia (?-?) had two children: Clare Helen Forrester (1887-1918, wife of Andrew Knox Dysart) and Charles Henry Forrester (1894-?).
 He was a member of the Knights of Columbus and the Roman Catholic Church.
-He died of heart disease at his Winnipeg home on 7 May 1923.
+He died at his Winnipeg home on 7 May 1923.
 Sources:1901 Canada census, Automated Genealogy.
-Death registration, Manitoba Vital Statistics.
+Death registration [Charles Henry Forrester], Manitoba Vital Statistics.
 “Sudden death of well known business man,” Manitoba Free Press, 8 May 1923, page 5.
 This page was prepared by Gordon Goldsborough.
-Page revised: 12 April 2018
+Page revised: 30 April 2023

 |